Welcome to Southeastern Technical Institute. See our virtual tour.

 #2DAT08 | 30 hours

-Infection Control II focuses on the current regulatory aspects related to infection control in the dental setting.
-Emphasis is placed on the guidelines and recommendations set forth by the CDC, OSHA, and ADA Infection Control protocol.
-The areas of education and training in this section will include; dental unit water asepsis, management and interpretation of MSDS sheets, dental related environmental hazards, managing chemicals safely, dental waste disposal, a comprehensive study of blood borne pathogens and the OSHA blood borne pathogen standard, emerging diseases, oral and respiratory disease prevention, and CDC prevention guidelines for infection control in dental health care setting.
+In Infection Control II an emphasis is placed on the guidelines and recommendations set forth by the CDC, OSHA, and ADA Infection Control protocol.
+The areas of education and training in this section will include; dental unit water asepsis, management and interpretation of MSDS sheets, dental related environmental hazards, managing chemicals safely, dental waste disposal, a comprehensive study of blood borne pathogens and the OSHA blood borne pathogen standard, emerging diseases, and oral and respiratory disease prevention.
 Prerequisite: Infection Control I

 CAREER READINESS